 So far the current administration has only called for a review of the current processes and has not made any changes as of yet.

-Most recently the discussion has been what type of effect this will have on the Technology industry as nearly 70% of all H-1B visas are being granted to Indian Tech workers and outsourcing companies who are being hired for corporate positions in the United States.
+Most recently the discussion has been what type of effect this will have on the Technology industry.
+Nearly 70% of all H-1B visas are being granted to Indian Tech workers and outsourcing companies who are being hired for corporate positions in the United States.

 Currently, the government is evaluating how they can require American Citizens to be given more of a priority for these positions, as well as making sure that the available approvals are in fact being given to the most skilled.
 “How to prioritize who should get the H-1B visa and also to make sure Americans are not displaced by workers brought in by the visa program,” said Neil Ruiz, executive director of the Center for Law, Economics, and Finance at George Washington University. ( CNN )